Modern History Playlist

 Fun Facts

-Sir Syed Ahmed Khan initially advocated Hindu–Muslim unity but changed stance after 1857 revolt.
+Sir Syed Ahmed Khan initially advocated Hindu–Muslim unity but changed stance after the 1857 revolt, believing Muslims needed to focus on education first.

-The Lahore Resolution of 1940 did not explicitly mention 'Pakistan', but it became synonymous with it later.
+The Lahore Resolution of 1940 did not explicitly mention 'Pakistan', but it became synonymous with the demand for a separate Muslim state soon after.

-Many nationalist Muslims, including Maulana Azad and Khan Abdul Ghaffar Khan, opposed the Two-Nation Theory.
+Many nationalist Muslims, including Maulana Azad and Khan Abdul Ghaffar Khan (the Frontier Gandhi), consistently opposed the Two-Nation Theory , promoting composite nationalism.

 Mains Key Points